hpe-dev-incubator/hpe-dev-portal/content/blog/get-started-with-the-foundational-apis-for-the-hpe-greenlake-edge-to-cloud-platform-–-part-1-introduction-to-the-apis.md

 As an IT administrator, before you can work with the APIs for common HPE GreenLake platform services, you will need to:

 1. Create an HPE account and a company workspace for your organization.
-Ensure you get assigned the ***Workspace Account Administrator*** role in HPE GreenLake platform for your organization workspace.
+Ensure you get assigned the ***Account Administrator*** role in HPE GreenLake platform for your organization workspace.

 > **Note:** You can refer to the [HPE GreenLake edge-to-cloud platform user guide](https://support.hpe.com/hpesc/public/docDisplay?docId=a00120892en_us&page=index.html) to learn how to create an HPE account, a workspace and assign roles.

 2. Generate API client credentials for the *HPE GreenLake platform*.
 The credentials consist of a *ClientID* and *ClientSecret* pair that represents the permissions granted to the user who creates the API client credentials. **Save** the *ClientID* and *ClientSecret* to a safe location.
 You will need the credentials to generate and refresh an expired OAuth based access token when making REST API calls.
 Once the token is generated or refreshed, it can be used as an **authorization bearer token** to make further secure REST API calls to the APIs for HPE GreenLake platform common services.

 > **Note:** To make REST API calls to HPE GreenLake platform APIs, you will need to select “HPE GreenLake platform” as an option when configuring API client credentials.
-To learn how to create API client credentials for HPE GreenLake platform APIs, check out the [Generate and Reset application credentials documentation](https://developer.greenlake.hpe.com/docs/greenlake/guides/#generate-or-reset-application-credentials).
+To learn how to create API client credentials for HPE GreenLake platform APIs, check out the [Configuring API client credentials](https://support.hpe.com/hpesc/public/docDisplay?docId=a00120892en_us&page=GUID-23E6EE78-AAB7-472C-8D16-7169938BE628.html) and [Requesting access to HPE GreenLake platform APIs](https://support.hpe.com/hpesc/public/docDisplay?docId=a00120892en_us&page=GUID-771F9B3A-B029-43E5-A38F-6D8D04178FAB.html) in the HPE GreenLake edge-to-cloud platform user guide.

 3. Gather the Workspace ID of your organization workspace: Go to **Manage Workspace** in the [HPE GreenLake platform Graphical User Interface](https://common.cloud.hpe.com/) to get your workspace ID. **Save** the *workspace ID*.

-4. Obtain the application ID of your featured services (also known as applications) deployed in your workspace.
-These applications are typically Aruba Central, Data Services, and Compute Ops Management used to manage and operate your networking, compute and storage infrastructure.
+4. Obtain the ***identifier*** of your services deployed in your workspace.
+These services are typically Aruba Central, Data Services, and Compute Ops Management used to manage and operate your networking, compute and storage infrastructure.
 Using your Internet browser, log in to the HPE GreenLake platform UI and launch the **inspect element** feature of your browser to inspect the **Network** activity.
 In your workspace, select **Services** and check the network activity in the inspect element.
-In the left-end panel, select **provisions**, and select **Response** in the Network activity panel to display the list of applications provisioned in your workspace. **Save** the *application_id* for each of your applications.
+In the left-end panel, select **provisions**, and select **Response** in the Network activity panel to display the list of services provisioned in your workspace. **Save** the ***identifier*** (displayed as _application_id_ in the Response tab) for each of your _PROVISIONED_ services.
 You will need this information when making REST API calls to the common HPE GreenLake platform services.

 5. Get information (email address) for a user to invite to your workspace.